Image biomarker standardisation initiative: Intensity histogram features ZVCW

 \subsection{Intensity histogram robust mean absolute deviation\id{WRZB}}

 \textit{Intensity histogram mean absolute deviation} may be affected by outliers.
-To increase robustness, the set of discretised grey levels under consideration can be restricted to those which are closer to the center of the distribution.
+To increase robustness, the set of discretised intensities under consideration can be restricted to those which are closer to the center of the distribution.
 Let